 The Grenache Association based in Avignon comprises producers, wine syndicates, professionals and enthusiasts.
 Grenache Day has spread dramatically worldwide.
 That day is in September, usually the third Friday, when fans gather to celebrate, share and spread the word.
 Grenache enthusiast Marlene Angelloz, executive director of the non-profit Grenache Association said:

 “Although this grape is planted all around the world it still doesn’t have the notoriety and recognition it deserves.
 The organization is a real opportunity to connect and build an international network.”

-Black Grenache: The most common form, this is a voluptuous grape variety, rounded and smooth; it blends well with dry wine and is also suitable for creating sweet, fortified wine.
+Black Grenache is the most common form of Grenache planted, this is a voluptuous grape variety, rounded and smooth; it blends well with dry wine and is also suitable for creating sweet, fortified wine.
 It goes well with red meat and game.

-Grey Grenache: This latest variety is used for making lightly tinted white wine as well as sweet fortifying wine.
+The Grey Grenache variety is used for making lightly tinted white wine as well as sweet fortifying wine.